 A parent’s passing, a child’s relapse.

-We joke about our rocking chairs
+We joke about the day we’ll occupy rocking chairs

-waiting on some old-person’s porch somewhere.
+on some old person’s porch somewhere,

-And the best fitting diapers,
+give updates on best fitting diapers,

-how to reclaim fading eyebrows.
+tips to reclaim fading eyebrows.

-is the best we’ve got to offer.
+is the best we have to offer.

 But it’s not helpful in the night